paulsengroup/hictk/docs/file_validation.rst

 Why is this needed?
 -------------------

-``hictk validate`` can detect several types of data corruption in .hic and .cool files, from simple file truncation due to e.g. failed downloads to subtle index corruption in .cool files.
+``hictk validate`` can detect several types of data corruption in .hic and .[ms]cool files, from simple file truncation due to e.g. failed downloads to subtle index corruption in .mcool files.

 .. _cooler-index-corruption-label: